python-trio/trio-amqp/docs/index.rst

-.. aioamqp documentation master file, created by sphinx-quickstart on Wed Mar 19 15:35:53 2014.
+.. trio_amqp documentation master file, created by sphinx-quickstart on Wed Mar 19 15:35:53 2014.

-Welcome to aioamqp's documentation
+Welcome to trio_amqp's documentation
 ==================================

 Aioamqp is a library to connect to an amqp broker.
 It uses asyncio under the hood.